scalalandio/chimney/docs/docs/supported-transformations.md

     }

     // There are better ways of defining implicit Transformer - see Transformer.derive[From, To] and
-    // Transformer.define[From, To].buildTransformer - but for completely arbitrary type it's ok
+    // Transformer.define[From, To].buildTransformer - but for completely arbitrary type it's ok:
     val transformer: Transformer[MyType, MyOtherType] = (src: MyType) => new MyOtherType(src.a.toString)

     transformer.transform(new MyType(10)) // new MyOtherType("10")